theiofactory/xprs/README.md

 $ brew doctor && brew update && brew upgrade && brew cleanup && brew prune && brew doctor
 ```

-Once the above steps are complete, and your system is happy …
+Once the above steps are complete, and your system is happy!

 ### Installation process